 Winter comes with living in Canada.
 Here are some tips to ensure your winter travels are safe for yourself as well as those around you:

-With the winter comes fewer daylight house.
-Pay extra attention for pedestrians during sunrise/dusk and early morning/evening times when they may be out.
+- With the winter comes fewer daylight hours.
+Pay extra attention to pedestrians during sunrise/dusk and early morning/evening times when they may be out.